|

 ||||

-| Although the powerplant was British, the airframe was American, and the Bell XP-59A became the first USA jet fighter aircraft, built during World War II.
+The Bell P-59 Airacomet was the first USA jet fighter aircraft built during World War II.
 The performance was not spectacular, but it did establish a new unofficial altitude record of 47,600 feet.
-Unsuitable as a fighter, it was relegated to the training role and paved the way for another design generation of US turbojet-powered aircraft, which appeared as the Lockheed P-80 Shooting Star.
-Unlike previous jet fighters, the Bell XP-59A was the first turbojet fighter to have its turbojet engine and inlet nacelles integrated within the main fuselage.
-More ... | ||||
+Unsuitable as a fighter, it was relegated to the training role and paved the way for the first American operational jet fighter, the Lockheed P-80 Shooting Star.
+The Airacomet had its turbojet engine and inlet nacelles integrated within the main fuselage as did the first jet aircraft, the Heinkel He 178.
+More ... |

 Return to Aircraft Index